How to Become an ER Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Assisting patients during hospital discharge

-Emergency Room Technicians (like nurses) spend most of the day on their feet.
-Your shift begins with punching in, storing your belongings in a hospital locker, and putting on scrubs.
-Then you’re off and running.
-Your job is to assist your medical team as much possible.
-Because you’ll work so closely with a medical team of doctors and nurses, much of the planning and decision making is out of your hands.
+Emergency Room Technicians spend most of their day on their feet.
+Shifts begin by punching in, storing belongings in a hospital locker, and putting on scrubs.
+And from there, you’re off and running.
+Your job is to assist your medical team as much and as seamlessly as possible.
+Because you’ll work so closely with a team of doctors and nurses, much of the responsibility of planning and decision-making is out of your hands.

-Like EMTs and surgical technicians, there’s really no “typical day” for emergency room technicians.
-The day will depend entirely on which cases walk, limp, or roll into the emergency room that day.
-During flu season, much of your workload may be helping run tests and treating severe cold symptoms.
-During football season, you may see a steady stream of athletic injuries (sprains, broken bones, concussions).
-The role of an ER tech is anything but monotonous.
+Similar to EMTs and surgical technologists, there’s really no “typical day” for emergency room technicians.
+The workload depends entirely on what cases walk, limp, or roll into the emergency room on any given day.
+During flu season, for example, much of the workload may entail helping to run tests and treating severe cold symptoms.
+During, say, football season, you may see a stream of athletic injuries (sprains, broken bones, concussions).
+The role of an ER tech is unpredictable and anything but monotonous.

-However, some elements of the job can be predictable.
-For example, with every new patient that enters the emergency room, you may be tasked with checking their vitals, measuring their height and weight, and directing them to an examination room.
-Following the emergency care, you’ll assist patients with their discharge, walk them through any final instructions, and help send them on their way.
+However, there are elements of the job that can be predicted.
+For example, with every new patient that enters the emergency room, you may be tasked with the routine of checking their vitals, measuring their height and weight, and directing them to an examination room.
+Following emergency care, you’ll assist patients with hospital discharge, walk them through any final instructions, and help send them on their way.
 For more serious cases, you may be asked to transport patients to other areas of the hospital for longer stays.

 Emergency Room Technician Hours

-Like EMTs and paramedics, ER techs are needed 24/7, so work shifts can include mornings, evenings, late nights, weekends, or holidays.
+Like EMTs and paramedics, ER techs are in need 24/7, so work shifts can include mornings, evenings, late nights, weekends, or holidays.
 Shifts may also last longer than 8 hours in some cases, depending on how your hospital, medical center, or dental office is organized.
-You’ll also be on your feet for most of the shift.
+One thing’s for certain; you’ll be on your feet for most of the shift.